bo-ms/azure-c-shared-utility-xware/pal/threadx/src/README.md

 ThreadX provide following components for SDK:

-- A `platform` implementation to perform global init and de-init on ThreadX platform, platform_xware.c.
+- A `platform` implementation to perform global init and de-init on ThreadX platform, platform_threadx.c.

-- A `threadapi` implementation to provide a threading function, threadapi_xware.c.
+- A `threadapi` implementation to provide a threading function on ThreadX platform, threadapi_threadx.c.

-- A `sleep` implementation to provide a device-independent sleep function, threadapi_xware.
+- A `sleep` implementation to provide a device-independent sleep function on ThreadX platform, threadapi_threadx.

-- A `lock` implementation to provide a synchronization needed function, lock_xware.c.
+- A `lock` implementation to provide a synchronization needed function on ThreadX platform, lock_threadx.c.

-- A `tickcounter` implementation: this provides the SDK an adapter for getting a tick counter expressed in ms, tickcounter_xware.c.
+- A `tickcounter` implementation: this provides the SDK an adapter for getting a tick counter expressed in ms on ThreadX platform, tickcounter_threadx.c.

-- A `socketio` implementation to provide an IO interface, abstracting from upper layers the functionality of simply sending or receiving bytes, socketio_xware.c.
+- A `socketio` implementation to provide an IO interface, abstracting from upper layers the functionality of simply sending or receiving bytes on ThreadX platform, socketio_threadx.c.

-- A `tlsio` implementation to allow the SDK to communicate over TLS.
-The IoT Hub does not support insecure communication, tlsio_xware.c.
+- A `tlsio` implementation to allow the SDK to communicate over TLS on ThreadX platform, tlsio_threadx.c.

 ## Porting to new devices